Get New Clients with a Back-to-School Special!

 Brownie Points: Be sure and give some of your BTSS Coupons to your DOE contact person!
 The administrators of schools I’ve worked with have used coupons as incentive or thank you gifts for their teachers and other personnel.

-– Public schools in small towns are more casual and you can contact the school administrators directly, bypassing the DOE.
+– Public schools in small towns are more casual and you may be able to contact the school administrators directly, bypassing the DOE.
 It is helpful to know someone who works there or get a referral from someone you know, such as a networking partner or your child’s teacher.

 – Private and charter schools often have more flexibility and less red tape than public schools, so they may be more receptive to your program.
-Call the administrative office and ask who you need to contact, or consult their website for contact info.
+Consult their website for contact info, then call the administrative office and ask for an appointment to discuss your service.

 – Local school boards and private school boards of directors often welcome concerned and committed community members into their groups.
 Getting involved and serving your community as a member provides a networking opportunity that can lead to many on-going referrals to your wellness business.